zeux/meshoptimizer/gltf/README.md

 * `-cc`: produce compressed gltf/glb files (requires `EXT_meshopt_compression`)
 * `-tc`: convert all textures to KTX2 with BasisU supercompression (requires `KHR_texture_basisu` and may require `-tp` flag for compatibility with WebGL 1)
 * `-mi`: use mesh instancing when serializing references to the same meshes (requires `EXT_mesh_gpu_instancing`)
-* `-si R`: simplify meshes targeting triangle count ratio R (default: 1; R should be between 0 and 1)
+* `-si R`: simplify meshes targeting triangle/point count ratio R (default: 1; R should be between 0 and 1)

 The following settings are frequently used to restrict some optimizations: